gawati/gawati-docs/docs/source/development/dev-env-local.rst

       cd keycloak-3.4.3.Final
       ./bin/standalone.sh

 #.
-Start gawati-client-server
+Start gawati-editor-fe service.
+Use the ``dev_npm_start`` scripts to start the service in development node.

     .. code-block:: bash
       :linenos:

-      cd gawati-client-server
+      cd gawati-editor-fe
-      node ./bin/www
+      ./dev_npm_start.sh # .\dev_npm_start.bat on windows

 #.
-Start gawati-client
+Start gawati-editor-ui

     .. code-block:: bash
       :linenos:

-      cd gawati-client
+      cd gawati-editor-ui
       npm start

 #.
 Load http://localhost:3000 in the browser.
 You should see a login screen.
-Register a new user.
+Login with any of the users you created.

     .. figure:: ./_images/gawati-client-login.png
       :alt: Login
       :align: center
       :figclass: align-center

+      Above: Login screen for gawati-editor

 #.
-After logging in, you should be able to see the dashboard with the two sample documents.
+After logging in, you should be able to see the dashboard with some sample documents.

     .. figure:: ./_images/gawati-client-dashboard.png
       :alt: Dashboard